 5. How will I make my installation cost-effective?

-The upfront cost of the panel is quite an investment.
-But the good news is, your solar system can payback itself, if on calculating long term saving estimates.
+The upfront cost of the panel is quite an investment, but a sustainable home is worth it.
+But the good news is, your solar system can payback itself, if on calculating long-term saving estimates.
 Every extra watt of electricity your panel produces can help you earn extra credit, making an on-grid system particularly very cost-effective.
 You can check with your providers to create a detailed plan that can give you a substantial amount of savings.

 6. Should I lease or buy?